Attention deficit hyperactivity disorder (ADHD) in children

 Children with ADHD often have a higher risk of learning disabilities, and they may have trouble making friends.
 If they can stay attentive while they are growing up and learn important academic and social skills, they can start adulthood well prepared.

-What are the different types of Pediatric ADHD?
+What are the different types of attention deficit hyperactivity disorder (ADHD) in children?

 Children who have predominantly inattentive ADHD may: